KYVENetwork/ksync/README.md

 KSYNC comes with two sync modes which can be applied depending on the type of application.
-There is DB-SYNC which syncs blocks by directly communicating with the app and writing the data directly to the database and then there P2P-SYNC where KSYNC pretends to be a peer in the network which has all the required blocks, streaming them over the dedicated block channels over to the node.
+There is DB-SYNC which syncs blocks by directly communicating with the app and writing the data directly to the database and then there P2P-SYNC where KSYNC mocks a peer in the network which has all the required blocks, streaming them over the dedicated block channels over to the node.

 After a node has been successfully synced with KSYNC the node simply can fetch remaining blocks and switch to live mode